Cyber Insurance: Terms and Conditions

 2. Regulatory Changes

-• Example: The introduction of India’s Data Protection Bill in 2023 led to a surge in demand for cyber insurance policies that provide coverage for regulatory fines and penalties.
+• Example: The introduction of India’s Data Protection Bill in 2023 led to a surge in demand for cyber insurance policies that cover regulatory fines and penalties.

 3. Increased Focus on Risk Management

-• Example: An Indian conglomerate was able to secure a more favorable cyber insurance policy by demonstrating their investment in advanced cybersecurity technologies and employee training programs.
+• Example: An Indian conglomerate secured a more favorable cyber insurance policy by demonstrating its investment in advanced cybersecurity technologies and employee training programs.

 Conclusion: The Role of Mitigata in Your Cybersecurity Strategy